atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 /
 \
 208" .
-“Earls and Countdfes to lodge, and “to let lodgings.”
+“Earls and Countdfes to lodge, and “to let lodgings."
 When he had ventured thus far, he looked significantly at Maria, and brushed off to give the famjly time to chew upon what he had Said: and indeed 'his back was no Sooner turned than Mrs. Selby began to think that Since taking in Itxlgers and boarders was both como